Information Systems Management

 T81 INFO 574 Foundations of Analytics

 The steeply decreasing costs of gathering, storing, and processing data have created a strong motivation for organizations to move toward "data-driven" approaches to problem solving.
 As such, data analytics continues to grow rapidly in importance across industry, government, and nonprofit organizations.
 This course seeks to equip students with a wide range of data analytics techniques that serve as the foundation for a broad range of applications, including descriptive, inferential, predictive, and prescriptive analytics.
 Students will learn the process of building a data model as well as a variety of analytics techniques and under what situations they are best employed.
 Through lectures and practical exercises, students will become familiar with the computational mathematics that underpin analytics; the elements of statistical modeling and machine learning; model interpretation and assessment; and structured and unstructured data analysis.
-Students will also undertake a project to build an analytical model using a "real-world" data set.
+Students will also undertake a project to build an analytical model using a "real-world" dataset.

 Credit 3 units.